JUNE PROJECT FOCUS

-All branded items purchased in the months of February and April will go toward clean water solutions and maintenance in Tanzania, Africa.
+All branded items purchased in the month of June will go toward clean water solutions and maintenance in Tanzania, Africa.

 In early June, our partners shipped 780 solar panels to Dar es Salaam, Tanzania, as part of the world’s largest solar-powered, safe water treatment project.
 This massive project will serve over 250,000 Congolese and Burundian people living in three refugee settlements in Western Tanzania.